mattriley/agile-avatars/README.md

 #### Used for

-Utility functions for when there's no suitable built-in JavaScript alternative.
+Utility functions for when there is no suitable built-in JavaScript alternative.

 #### Comments